JRebirth/JRebirth/org.jrebirth.af/src/site/markdown/doc/Wave.md

 What's a Wave
 -------------------

-A Wave is a temporary object created to carry data througt CS-MVC components.
+A Wave is a temporary object created to carry data througt CSM components.
-They allow JRebirth to handle application internal events asynchronously between each components, at the opposite you can use getModel,	getCommand and getService method to perform synchronous operations.
+They allow JRebirth to handle application internal events asynchronously between each component, at the opposite you can use getModel, getCommand and getService method to perform synchronous operations.

-Waves are handled by the notifier engine which are running within the *JRebirthThread*.
+Waves are handled by the notifier engine which are running within the *JRebirthThread* (JIT).

 <span style="text-decoration: underline;">Short UML Diagram:</span>